dmitrychebayewski/bolster-automation-cucumber-typescript/README.md

 path.

 ## Software Stack
-This project uses Node.js, TypeScript, Cucumber-JS 5 and WebdriverIO 5.
+This project uses Node.js, TypeScript, Cucumber-JS 5, WebdriverIO 5 and docker-compose

-## Web Driver Setup
-This project uses selenium-standalone library for launching Selenium with WebDrivers support, to interact with the Chrome web browser.

 ## IDE
 This project was created in WebStorm,